cliffordx/legalbai/pages/CIVIL CODE___BOOK 4___TITLE_2.md

 		- **ARTICLE 1355.**
 		  collapsed:: true
 			- Except in cases specified by law, lesion or inadequacy of cause shall not invalidate a contract, unless there has been fraud, mistake or undue influence. (n)
-- 🔴 CHAPTER 3 - Form of Contracts]]
+- ## 🔴 CHAPTER 3 - Form of Contracts
-  heading:: true
+  collapsed:: true
 	- **ARTICLE 1356.**
 	  collapsed:: true
 	  id:: 62e7ca7d-49ac-40a7-b148-6eb5c0be8170